-- 4. That the MCE request a Rule change that proposes to establish a requirement that NEMMCO issue guidelines setting out specific requirements for generator and NSP compliance programs.
-These guidelines should be subject to the Rules consultation procedures. - 5.
-That the MCE request a Rule change that proposes to replace the current framework for determining generator and NSP compliance programs with the following: - requiring generators, market customers, MNSPs and NSPs to submit a compliance program to NEMMCO and the AER that is consistent with the compliance program principles in the Rules and NEMMCO compliance program guidelines; - giving the AER and NEMMCO specific powers to reject a compliance program if it either contains inadequate information or does not comply with the requirements of the Rules and NEMMCO guidelines; and - requiring the AER and NEMMCO to each notify the generator, market customers, MNSPs or NSP of their decision in writing and give reasons.
+- 4. That the MCE propose a Rule change to establish a requirement that the AER issue guidelines setting out specific requirements for Generator, Market Customer, MNSP and NSP compliance programs.
+These guidelines should be subject to the principles contained in the Rules and should be developed subject to the Rules consultation procedures. - 5.
+That the MCE propose a Rule change to replace the current framework for determining generator and NSP compliance programs with the following: - requiring Generators, Market Customers, MNSPs and NSPs to develop and submit a compliance program to the AER, that is consistent with the compliance program principles in the Rules and AER compliance program guidelines; - giving the AER specific power to accept or reject a compliance program based on clear requirements for adequate information, the requirements of the Rules and the compliance guidelines; - giving the AER the ability to seek the technical advice of NEMMCO in relation to its decision to accept or reject a compliance program; and - requiring the AER to notify the Generator, Market Customer, MNSP or NSP of its decision in writing and give reasons.